 - Click Submit.
 On the Details page, configure security rules as needed.
 You can also use the default configurations of security rules.

 For example, you can disable the Whether the result set supports export rule on the SQL Console tab.
 By default, this rule is enabled.
 After this rule is disabled, you cannot export the result sets that are returned in the SQLConsole after you perform queries on databases that run the specified engine.Note For more information about the syntax of security rules, see DSL syntax for security rules.
 Security rules have different configuration items for different modules.
 For more information, see the following topics:

 Change the security rules of a database instance

-- In the top navigation bar, move the pointer over the More icon and choose .
-The Instance List tab appears.
+- In the top navigation bar, click Data Assets.
+In the left-side navigation pane, click Instance.
+Note If you are using the previous version of the DMS console, move the pointer over the More icon in the top navigation bar and choose .

 - In the Edit instance information in batches dialog box, set the Control Mode parameter to Security Collaboration.